ohjay/turtledraw/README.md

 Of course, it was never necessary to involve Scheme.
 In the interest of the general, non-Scheming population, I've added a version of the code that uses Python only.
 This is currently the standard version.

-@TODO scale and positioning<br>
-@TODO figure out why images are drawn upside down (probably just have to reverse y-direction)

 ![bird](out/bird.jpg)

 ### Usage